 Skillet-Fired Dove and Not-So-Dirty Rice!
-A Match Made in Wingshooting Heaven
+This Match was Made in Wing-Shooting Heaven

 If you were fortunate enough to get in some autumn dove hunts last year and even more fortunate to have a few dove breasts still in your freezer, this is a good dish to work into your late fall or early winter culinary repertoire.
 Dove breasts are often wrapped in bacon and grilled on the bone.
 This preparation, though, has you separate the breast meat from the bone, making it more of a fork and knife meal easily served to family and friends.
 The recipe can be scaled proportionately.